Jem212Mac/CI_Project2_Xmas_Memory_Game/README.md

 ### Imagery

-Xmas imagery is used throughout the site, with a decorated xmas tree background image and xmas themed clipart that might appeal to children used on the memory cards.
-Xmas themed images include santa claus, a snowman, a xmas tree, rudolph the red-nosed reindeer, an elf, a gingerbread man, santa's sleigh, and a xmas stocking filled with gifts.
+Xmas imagery is used throughout the site, with a choice of three background images consisting of a 3D wintery scene, a decorated xmas tree and blue trees background, and a blue background with xmas baubles, sparkles and snow.
+Xmas themed images are used on the memory cards, including several images of snowmen and santa claus, a reindeer, a gingerbread man, a polar bear and a penguin.

 ### Wireframes